 Feijoa sellowianaItem #3570 USDA Hardiness Zone: 8 - 10

-A versatile, easy to grow landscape addition, yielding edible flowers and tropical fruit!
-Fleshy white flower petals have showy red accents, contrasting nicely with the gray green foliage.
+Versatile, and easy to grow with an upright branching form, edible flowers, and tropical fruit!
+Fleshy white flower petals have showy red accents, contrasting nicely with the gray-green foliage.
 Tasty guava-like fruit ripens in late fall.
-Multiple, upright branching form is easily trained as espalier, hedge or small specimen tree for landscape or container.
+Easily trained as espalier, a hedge, or a small specimen tree for landscape or container.
 Evergreen.

-- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate grower to 10 to 15 ft. tall and wide.
+- OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 10 to 15 ft. tall and wide.

 - DetailBotanical Pronunciation:fa-JO-a se-lo-ee-AH-naDeciduous/evergreen:EvergreenSunset climate zones:7 - 9, 12 - 24Growth rate:ModerateAverage landscape size:Moderate growing; reaches 10 to 15 ft. tall and wide.Foliage color:Gray-greenBlooms:Early SummerFlower color:WhiteDesign IdeasEvokes either a Mediterranean or tropical character in gardens.
 The coloring of this foliage complements western natives that have very pale, gray or hairy foliage.
 Plant as a background or specimen for the flowers.
 In warm climates use as a fruit tree in orchards.
 Excellent screen or single specimen plant.Companion PlantsFig (Ficus); Mandevilla (Mandevilla); Bottlebrush (Callistemon); Loropetalum (Loropetalum); Heavenly Bamboo (Nandina)